Skip to content

 Application

-CATS is 7 virtual classroom sessions (Tuesday evenings from 6-8 pm) with guest speakers and interactive activities; 4 field excursions (Saturdays) guided by local ecologists and restoration professionals; a Stewardship Action Project; and a Stewardship Action Share-A-Thon and graduation (a Saturday)!
+CATS has 7 virtual classroom sessions (Wednesday evenings from 6:00 – 7:30 pm) with guest speakers; 1 in-person evening outing (Wednesday, 6pm – 8:30pm,); 3 field excursions (Saturdays, 9am – 2:30pm) guided by local ecologists and restoration professionals; & a Stewardship Action Project.

-CATS classrooms sessions and field excursions are from June 3rd to September 20th this year, with graduation shortly after the last field excursion (date tbd).
+CATS classrooms sessions and field excursions will be held September 24 – November 15, 2025, with graduation shortly after the last field excursion.

 Your Commitment

-We ask for your commitment to attend at least 80% of the sessions and complete a minimum of 50 hours toward a Stewardship Action Project.
-Stewardship Action Project hours can be logged from June to September and may, for some people, be ongoing beyond the end of the program depending on their project and how it is structured.
+We ask for your commitment to attend at least 80% of the sessions, and complete a minimum of 32 hours toward a Stewardship Action Project.
+Stewardship Action Project hours can be logged for the duration of the program and may, for some people, be ongoing beyond the end of the program depending on their project and how it is structured.
+Projects can either be self-created with guidance from Mid Sound Staff, or volunteering on specific projects with partners at restoration or conservation sites within WRIA 8.

 Stewardship Action Projects